-Transistor amplifier

-In the final circuit we'll use a transistor to amplify a voltage signal.
+Transistor amplifier In the final circuit we'll use a transistor to amplify a voltage signal.
 I won't try to explain the circuit.
 I just want you to build it and see that it works.
 Construct the circuit shown at right.
-Use the function generator as $v_s$ and set the frequency to about 5 kHz.
-DO NOT connect the 100 $\mu$ F capacitor at this time.

-Please note that the 510 $\Omega$ and 56 $\Omega$ resistors are NOT part of the amplifier.
-They are needed because the function generator output $(V{pp})$ cannot be turned down low enough for this circuit.
-Together they constitute a voltage divider which reduces $v_s$ by about a factor of 10.
-The actual $v{in}$ of the amplifier circuit is measured where CH1 is connected.

-Increase (or decrease) the function generator $(v_s)$ $V{pp}$ so that the output signal $(v_o, CH2)$ shows just a little clipping.
+Use the function generator as v_s and set the frequency to about 5 kHz.
+DO NOT connect the 100 μ F capacitor at this time.
+Please note that the 510 Ω and 56 Ω resistors are NOT part of the amplifier.
+They are needed because the function generator output (V{pp}) cannot be turned enough to make this circuit work.
+Together they constitute a voltage divider which reduces v_s by about a factor of 10.
+The actual v{in} of the circuit is measured where CH1 is connected.
+Increase the function generator $(v_s) V{pp}$ so that the output signal (v_o) shows some clipping.
 Clipping is a form of distortion that "chops-off" some of the top and/or bottom of the output waveform.
 Now turn the input down somewhat so that the output looks good, with no visible distortion or clipping.
 The output voltage is a combination of the AC output signal and a DC bias voltage.
-You may have to adjust the vertical position knob on the scope or set the CH2 scope coupling to "AC" in order to see the signal on the scope.
-Measure the input $(v{in})$ and output $(v_o)$ signal voltages (AC peak-to-peak).
-Calculate the circuit voltage gain (gain = $v_o/v{in}$ ).
+You may have to adjust the vertical position knob on the scope or set the CH2 scope input to AC in order to see the signal on the scope.
+Measure the input (v{in}) and output (v_o) signal voltages (AC peak-to-peak).
+Calculate the circuit voltage gain (gain = v_o/v{in}).
 It should be about 10.
 Notice that the output signal is inverted with respect to the input.
 This is normal for this circuit.
 Sometimes the gain is reported as a negative number to indicate this inversion (-10).

-Add the 100 $\mu$ F capacitor (47 $\mu$ F or 220 $\mu$ F will also do) and repeat the previous step.
+Add the 100 μ F capacitor (47 μ F or 220 μ F will also do) and repeat the previous step.
 The gain should be much bigger now (I measured 200) but is not so easy to predict.
-It is now dependant on variations within the transistor.
+It is now dependant on variations in the transistor.
 Also notice that the output has a more distorted appearance (top is more rounded, bottom is sharper).
 Nevertheless, you must admit that this is a pretty remarkable gain for such a simple circuit.
 I hope you can see where such a circuit might come in handy.

-Diodes and Transistors in the Servo

-Look at the Servo and at its schematic diagram (last page of this lab).
-Find LED0 and LED1 which are actually two LEDs in the same package, hooked up in opposite directions.
-They light green if the power is correct or red if backwards.
-Look at the schematic and calculate how much current should flow through these LEDs.
+Diodes and Transistors in the Servo Look at the Servo and at its schematic diagram (last page of this lab).
+Locate the three power-protection diodes (D_1 , D_2 , & D_3).
+They are located near the power switch.
+Will they ever conduct if the power is hooked up correctly?
+What is their purpose?
+Find the red LED that serves as a power-on indicator.
+How much current should flow through this LED?

-POWE POWER TO THE BOARD TO THE

-Agilant E3831A 0-645A/0-±26414

 Turn off the power switch on the servo and hook it up to the power supply.
-Adjust the power supply to provide $\pm$ 6V as you did in the first lab.
+Adjust the power supply to provide \pm 6V as you did in the first lab.
 If you've forgotten how to do this, refer back to the lab handout for lab 1.
-Remember that you may be able to recall the $\pm$ 6 V configuration by simply hitting the Recall button twice (If no one else changed it).
+Remember that you may be able to recall the \pm 6 V configuration by simply hitting the Recall button twice (If no one else changed it in the meantime).

-Find the 390 resistors, R19 and R20 on the servo circuit board.
-Measure the voltage across R20 and calculate the actual current through LED1.
-Measure the voltage across LED1 (the easiest way to this is to place one lead of the voltmeter on the Positive input terminal and the other on the end of R20 closest to LED1).
-Compare your measurement to the 2-V assumption.